top of page

 Business Goals

-• Due to COVID, walk in restoration for MinuteClinic appointments was halted.
+• Due to COVID, walk-in registration for MinuteClinic appointments was halted.
 As a result, we needed to make sure that the MinuteClinic website registration experience was efficient as possible and reduce any pain points users might be experiencing.
+The goal was to increase the number of successful appointment schedules and reduce dropouts.

 • We needed to add a "reason for visit" to the scheduling process as this would assist our providers, giving them the knowledge they needed to prepare for the visit.